olliw42/ardupilot/README.md

-﻿# BetaPilot 4.0 for Copter, BetaPlane
+# BetaPilot 4.0 for Copter, BetaPlane

 This is the BetaPilot fork of the ArduPilot project, for Plane.

 I use it for developing new features, mainly related to the [STorM32 gimbal controller](http://www.olliw.eu/2013/storm32bgc/) project.

+COMMENT: This branch is only tested on the workbench, but not yet flight tested !!!

 ## Usage and Release Notes ##